comfyanonymous/ComfyUI_examples/video/README.md

 augmentation level: The amount of noise added to the init image, the higher it is the less the video will look like the init image.
 Increase it for more motion.

 VideoLinearCFGGuidance: This node improves sampling for these video models a bit, what it does is linearly scale the cfg across the different frames.
-In the above example the first frame will be cfg 2.5 (the cfg set in the sampler) the middle frame 1.75 and the last frame 1.0 (the min_cfg in the node).
+In the above example the first frame will be cfg 1.0 (the min_cfg in the node) the middle frame 1.75 and the last frame 2.5. (the cfg set in the sampler).
+This way frames further away from the init frame get a gradually higher cfg.